History of geodesy: Aristotle

 The concepts of symmetry, equilibrium and cyclic repetition permeated Aristotle's work.
 In his Meteorology he divided the world into five climatic zones: two temperate areas separated by a torrid zone near the equator, and two cold inhospitable regions, "one near our upper or northern pole and the other near the [...] southern pole", both impenetrable and girdled with ice.
 Although no humans could survive in the frigid zones, inhabitants in the southern temperate regions could exist.

 Aristotle's theory of natural place relied on a spherical Earth to explain why heavy things go down (toward what Aristotle believed was the center of the Universe), and things like air and fire go up.
 In this geocentric model, the structure of the universe was believed to be a series of perfect spheres.
 The Sun, Moon, planets and fixed stars were believed to move on celestial spheres around a stationary Earth.

-Though Aristotle's theory of physics survived in the Christian world for many centuries, the heliocentric model was eventually shown to be a more correct explanation of the Solar System than the geocentric model, and atomic theory was shown to be a more correct explanation of the nature of matter than classical elements like earth, water, air, fire, and aether.
+Though Aristotle's theory of physics survived in the Christian world for many centuries, his geocentric model was eventually superseded by the heliocentric model as an explanation of the Solar System, while atomic theory took the place of the classical elements such as earth, water, air, fire, and aether.